webduinoio/micropython-espnow/docs/library/espnow.rst

 messages sent to the ``broadcast`` address or any multicast address.

 **Note**: `ESPNow.send(None, msg)<ESPNow.send()>` will send to all registered peers *except* the broadcast address.
-To send a broadcast message, you must specify the ``broadcast`` MAC address as the peer.
+To send a broadcast or multicast message, you must specify the ``broadcast`` or multicast MAC address as the peer.

 Iteration over ESPNow
 ---------------------